Aidan Kearney (hurler)

 Aidan Kearney (born 27 August 1984) is an Irish hurler who plays as a left corner-back for the Waterford senior team.

 Kearney joined the team during the 2006 championship and has become a regular member of the starting fifteen over subsequent seasons.
 Since then he has won one Munster medal and one National Hurling League medal.
 Kearney has ended up as an All-Ireland runner-up on one occasion.

-He was educated at his local primary school and later attended the famous St. Colman's College in Fermoy, County Cork, a virtual nursery for young hurling talent.
+He was educated at his local primary school and later attended St. Colman's College in Fermoy, County Cork.